When a relationship breaks down, the sudden change to your lifestyle can have a significant impact on your emotions as well as your finances.

 When a couple decides to end their marriage or civil partnership, collaborative law can be used to assist both parties in reaching an agreement without involving the courts.
 In many cases, it can be a proactive approach in protecting your interests and securing an outcome that meets the needs of both parties.
 With the additional presence of two qualified collaborative family law solicitors, both parties gain the peace of mind that they aren’t being taken advantage of and therefore, compromise becomes possible.

-However, collaborative law is not for everyone.
-Though it can be helpful in driving cooperation and promoting a solution, the circumstances surrounding your break up as well as the ability of both parties to take part in open communication can prevent an agreement from being reached this way.
 If one party becomes unresponsive and fails to take part in collaborative law, going through several sessions may prove somewhat pointless if it fails to achieve anything.
-Furthermore, if you and your partner opt for collaborative law but are unsuccessful in achieving resolution this way, your solicitor will then not able to act on your behalf in the future and you will be obliged to find an alternative family lawyer to assist you through the divorce proceedings.
+Furthermore, if you and your partner opt for collaborative law but are unsuccessful in achieving resolution this way, your solicitor will then not be able to act on your behalf in the future and you will be obliged to find an alternative family lawyer to assist you through the divorce proceedings.

-Why should I choose collaborative law?
+Why should I use collaborative law?

 Divorce can be a daunting matter, but the stress involved can be significantly reduced by opting for an approach such as collaborative family law.
-This process is designed to help separating couples to find solutions to the issues that arise as a result of the decision to divorce, such as arrangements for children, the division of assets and the residence of either party.
+This process is designed to help separating couples find solutions to the issues that arise as a result of the decision to divorce, such as arrangements for children, the division of assets and the residence of either party.

 At Crisp & Co, our collaborative family law solicitors have vast experience assisting separating couples to achieve resolution through this approach.
 Our aim is to ensure that your interests are protected and the decision you reach meets your specific requirements.